 We aim to be aware of and control our impact on the environment.

 Since our day-to-day business involves consuming large amounts of paper we decided that this situation could be rectified by planting trees.
-In collaboration with the National Forests of Latvia we have planted new fir trees covering an area of 1 hectare in the neighbourhood of Roja.
+In collaboration with the National Forests of Latvia we have planted new fir trees covering an area of more than 2 hectares in the neighbourhood of Roja and Mersrags.
 Given the high staff response rate to this activity we plan to repeat it on a regular basis.

 Caring about the environment, each year PwC people go and clean up some area.
 We led a group of small pupils of Riga Valda Zalisa Primary School in cleaning up the banks of the River Marupite.
 Our families and children cleaned up the Children’s Clinical University Hospital, where we also planted a rose bush and a tree.